-- Use clean safe water for making drinks, ice and preparing food.
+- Use clean, safe water for preparing food or making drinks and ice.

-- Label chemicals and pesticides and store them away from food and the food preparation area.
+- Label chemicals and pesticides and store them away from food and the preparation area.

-- All food handlers must wash hands thoroughly before and after handling food.
+- All food handlers must wash hands thoroughly for at least 20 seconds before and after handling food.

-- Provide hot/cold running water, soap in a dispenser and a supply of paper towels at all hand wash basins.
+- Provide hot and cold running water, soap, and a supply of paper towels at all hand washbasins.
 Ensure these basins only for hand washing and not for other purposes such as food preparation or dishwashing.

 - Wear clean outer garments and hair constraints

-- Clean and sanitize with soap and water followed by a solution of approved sanitizer.
+- Clean and sanitize with soap and water, followed by a solution of an approved sanitizer.